 Stakeholder discussions will be required to develop methodology to share the ramp rates between energy and AS (similar to the ramp sharing between current Security Constrained Economic Dispatch or SCED and LFC).

 When to use Emergency Ramp Rates?
+(Calpine Comment: The use of Emergency Ramp Rates should be restricted and only used within the criteria conditions of an EEA or DCS event.
+The use of the terms “Emergency” and “RTC” together doesn’t seem appropriate.)

 Should Reg-Up awards be limited by Reg_down ramp rate?
 This is to prevent Resources from being harmed by sequence of increasing Base Points over a period of time and then a reduction where due to ramp down limitations, they become price takers and simultaneously there is a Reg-Up shortage pricing.

 AS MW awards and associated MCPCs are published simultaneously with energy Base Points and associated LMPs — i.e. after every RT market clearing (nominally every 5 minutes).
 QSEs will not be required to immediately incorporate these AS awards into their control systems; i.e., there is no hand shaking between ERCOT and the QSEs representing Resources with regard to receipt and acknowledgement of AS awards.
 Rather, this is intrinsically done via the AS offer that can be updated at any time by the QSE or a Real-Time mechanism to inform ERCOT systems that Resource is unwilling or unable to provide AS.
+(Calpine Comment: This mechanism seems to leave the door open to QSEs to game the system of being selected for AS responsibilities in real time.
+This ability might also imply that a must-offer requirement in real time can be manipulated.
+We need to have a discussion on what “unwilling” means within the context of a must-offer requirement.)

 Market clearing can be re-initiated by ERCOT, prior to the normal 5-minutes, as with the current design.
+(This could be problematic depending on how units exchange obligations on re-initializing the RTC and what the aggregate ramp rate is available to ERCOT.
+We might want to consider a standard delay before restarting RTC (“Less co-optimization is better than bad/infeasible co-optimization.”)

 Resources in Start Up or Shut Down mode are not considered as available for energy dispatch nor are they considered available to provide AS.
+(Calpine Question & Comment: Has there been any discussion on RTC’s potential impacts to the GREDP performance metric?
+Let’s think about that before we see the entire fleet failing a metric that can have serious consequences.
+Also, since a majority of WGRs typically fail GREDP and with very few exceptions thermal units pass GREDP, isn’t a fundamental change in dispatch like RTC a good point to discuss doing away with GREDP and developing a metric meaningful to all resource types?)

 The key performance metric for the Resource is its ability to follow the energy Base Point.
 Like the current RT Market, the results of the proposed RT Market with energy and AS Co-optimization are effective immediately; i.e., the Base Points, LMPs, AS awards and AS MCPCs are binding upon RT Market clearing.